hackerbayuniversity/Course/tasks/task-2/README.md

 # Task 2 - Connecting to your database.

+## Objectives

+- Learn how to connect to database from your backend.
+- Learn how to save and query data from yoru databse.
+- Learn Authentication with Passport + JWT.

 ## Learning Resources

 Here are the list of learning resources for this task.